Recent Commercial Posts

 SERVPRO: Your Experts in Commercial Water Damage in Orlando, FL

-If you have recently become a victim of commercial water damage in Orlando, FL, you may be wondering what you can do to mitigate your damages.
+If you have recently become a victim of commercial water damage in Lee's Summit, MO, you may be wondering what you can do to mitigate your damages.
 There is a critical period in which certain actions must be taken to preserve as much of your property as possible and to decrease any health risks when water damage has occurred in a commercial space.

 Preparing a Space for Water Damage Restoration